turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetStartDeactivated(bool value) -- If true, rigid body will be deactivated when added to the simulation (if it's dynamic, it won't fall)
 - SetCharacterPhysics(bool value)	-- enable character physics that is driven by the physics engine
 - IsCharacterPhysics() : bool	-- returns true if this rigid body has character physics enabled
+- SetLocked2D(bool value)	-- locks the physics to the 2D plane (XY translation, Z rotation)
+- IsLocked2D() : bool	-- returns true if the physics is locked to the 2D plane

 #### SoftBodyPhysicsComponent
 Describes a Soft Body Physics object.